Coimbatore district: Religion

 The district's population is predominantly Hindu with minor Muslim population.
 Christians, Sikhs and Jains are also present in small numbers.
 There are numerous Hindu temples in the district including the Perur Patteeswarar Temple, Venkatesa Perumal Temple, Naga Sai Mandir, Konniamman temple, Thandu Mariamman temple, Masani Amman temple, Then Tirupati, Vana Bathrakali Amman temple, Karamadai Ranganathar temple, Sulakkal Mariamman temple, Vazhai Thottathu Ayyan temple, ISKCON temple, Eachanari Vinayagar Temple, Marudamalai Murugan temple, Loga Nayaga Shani Eswaran shrine, Ashtamsa Varadha Anjaneyar Temple, Panchamuga Anjaneya temple, Anuvavi Subramaniar temple and Dhyanalinga Yogic temple.
 The Mariamman festivals are major events in summer.

 The mosques on Oppanakara Street and Big Bazaar Street in Coimbatore date back to the period of Hyder Ali.
 Christian missions date back to 1647 when permission was granted by the Nayak rulers to set up a small church in Karumathampatti 12 km.
 Sikh Gurudwaras and Jain Temples are also present in Coimbatore.

 Cuisine

 Coimbatore cuisine is predominantly south Indian with rice as its base.
 Most locals still retain their rural flavour, with many restaurants serving food over a banana leaf.
 North Indian, Chinese and continental cuisines are also available.
 Mysore pak (a sweet made from lentil flour and ghee), idly, dosa, Halwa (a sweet made of different ingredients like milk, wheat, rice).
 Biryani is also popular among the locals.
 Apart from this Coimbatore has a very active street food culture, thanks to the migratory North Indian population that settled down here a few generation ago.
-Ariseemparuppu or arisi paruppu satham (literally translated as Rice and dal) originated from Coimbatore and the people of the city celebrate January 8 as national Aruseemparuppu day, after given light by a popular influencer and food consultant.
 Kaalaan is a dish that originated in Coimbatore and is prepared by simmering deep fried mushrooms (usually chopped mushroom) in a spicy broth, until it reaches a porridge like consistency and served sprinkled with chopped onions and coriander leaves.